 In addition to finding the rumoured campsite, I made numerous stops on the way up the 33 for photography purposes.
 The light was unusually flat because of the overcast skies.
 This made for a few good photo opportunities.
 Below: autumn color, a bowl shaped by the endless drip of water from the rock overhang at the campsite, and the tunnels below Wheeler Gorge.

-Lower South Fork River Trail
+Lowest: South Fork

 4 weeks ago